Pylons/pyramid/docs/designdefense.rst

 Some developers and microframework authors point out that Pyramid's "hello world" single-file program is longer (by about five lines) than the equivalent program in their favorite microframework.
-Guilty as charged; in a contest of "whose is shortest", Pyramid indeed loses.
+Guilty as charged.

 This loss isn't for lack of trying.
-Pyramid aims to be useful in the same circumstance in which microframeworks claim dominance: single-file applications.
+Pyramid is useful in the same circumstance in which microframeworks claim dominance: single-file applications.
 But Pyramid doesn't sacrifice its ability to credibly support larger applications in order to achieve hello-world LoC parity with the